Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/ADDITIONAL_INTEGRATIONS/RESULTS.md

 # Collated Results — SeizureTransformer on TUSZ v2.0.3 (Final for Paper)

+> **Reporting Policy**: Native OVERLAP is not reported as a separate scorer in the paper.
+We validated perfect parity with NEDC OVERLAP (identical to 4 decimals) but report only NEDC TAES, NEDC OVERLAP, and SzCORE to avoid redundancy.

 Scope: single source of truth for all reported numbers, operating points, scorers, and exact rerun commands.
 Aligned with the refactored CLIs and src/ layout.

 ## Dataset, Model, Versions

 - Dataset: TUSZ v2.0.3 — evaluation split only (865 files, 127.7 h, 43 patients, 469 seizures).
 Dev split used for tuning.
 - Model: SeizureTransformer (authors’ pretrained weights; no retraining).
-- Scorers reported on identical predictions: NEDC TAES, NEDC OVERLAP, Native OVERLAP (Python), SzCORE event‑level with clinical tolerances.
+- Scorers reported on identical predictions: NEDC TAES, NEDC OVERLAP, SzCORE event‑level with clinical tolerances.
+- Validation: Native OVERLAP (Python) matches NEDC OVERLAP to 4 decimals; not reported separately.
 - Tools/versions: NEDC v6.0.0; SzCORE via timescoring (event‑level any‑overlap with −30 s, +60 s windows, 90 s merge); our code in src/ layout.

 ## Preprocessing & Post‑processing (locked)